fusion809/nixpkgs/README.md

 * The version of Vim is kept at the latest version, with updates within a day of the upstream release.

 * The version of OpenRA is bleeding-edge, with me keeping it at the latest commit and updating within a day of the upstream release.
-I also added the experimental Tiberian Sun mod to it and implement upstream [PR #51404](https://github.com/NixOS/nixpkgs/pull/51404).
+I also added the experimental Tiberian Sun mod to it.

 * Adding unofficial mods at bleeding-edge (built from latest commit) versions such as: